Sessions of interest at MySQL Conference and Expo 2009Sat, Apr 11, 2009 in Conferences Databases Open Source

 - Dormando’s Proxy for MySQL.
 Just because.

-- Advanced Master-Slave Replication with Tungsten Failover.
+- Advanced Master-Replica Replication with Tungsten Failover.
 I keep meaning to evaluate this, but haven’t had time.

 - Memory Management in MySQL and Drizzle.
 A specialized topic, and Stewart knows a lot of stuff.